the natural ranking index

 notation: x̄ sample mean over n ratings · μ prior mean (4.3) · W prior pseudocount (50) · ℓ resident-to-visitor ratio · I[·] the indicator function · clamp(z, a, b) bounds z to [a, b].

-a worked example. a london roaster with a 4.7 rating over ~1,400 reviews, full profile, live site, owner photos, and a strong local following assembles a 92 like this.
+a worked example. a london roaster with a 4.8 rating over ~600 reviews, full claimed profile, live site, owner photos, an active instagram, and a strong local following assembles a 94 like this.

 the score maps to a badge, visible on every card, detail page, and search result. the distribution is deliberately top-heavy with rigour: elite is rare by design.